Capital City

 This period encompasses up to 8 weeks before the anticipated due date which must be taken consecutively and the remaining 8 weeks following the birth which can be taken flexibly within 12 months from child's birth.
 Other conditions for paid maternity leave include:

-Spouses with three months of service can take a two-week paid paternity leave within 16 weeks after their child's birth.
-The Government-Paid Paternity Leave (GPPL) funds this, with employees receiving their regular salary, capped at 2,500 SGD per week or a total of 5,000 SGD.
+Spouses with three months of service can take four weeks of paid paternity leave within 16 weeks after their child's birth.
+From April 1, 2025, this four-week paternity leave will be mandatory for eligible fathers.
+The Government-Paid Paternity Leave (GPPL) funds this, with employees receiving their regular salary, capped at 2,500 SGD per week.
 Adoptive fathers may also be eligible if they meet the specified criteria.

 After six months of service, employees are entitled to paid sick leave, receiving regular gross salary for 14 days annually without hospitalization and 60 days with hospitalization (including 14 days for outpatient care).
 Notifying the employer within 48 hours and a medical certificate upon return to work are mandatory.